The Maslow CNC is a one-of-a-kind CNC router that lets you work on large workpieces at an unbelievably low price.

 You can make a temporary sled from an 18" x 18" plywood board.
 All you need to do is find an appropriate plyboard and attach the metal chassis that comes with the kit.

-Also, you will have to drill out holes on the plywood for the screws and for the router bit to pass through.
+Also, you will have to drill holes in the plywood for the screws and for the router bit to pass through.

 You can then attach a holder for the bricks.
 You can make brackets out of 1" x 5.5" wood for this.